 We obtain a local desired map onto $N(C_{i,j})$ in Definition \ref{def:3} (\ref{def:3.3.2}).
-We construct the product map of a Morse function on a manifold obtained by removing the interiors of three copies of $D^{m-1}$ smoothly and disjointly embedded copies of $D^{m-1}$ from $S^{m-1}$ and the identity map on $C_{i,j}$ and consider the quotient map onto the Reeb space, regarded as $C_{i,j} \times K$.
-We consider a suitable PL homeomorphism onto $N(C_{i,j})$, regarded as the product map of a PL homeomorphism on $C_{i,j}$ and one on $K$ where we regard $N(C_{i,j})$ as $C_{i,j} \times K$ in a canonical way.
-The Morse function is as follows. \begin{itemize} \item The preimage of the minimum and one or two of the connected components of the boundary coincide. \item The preimage of the maximum and the union of the remaining connected components of the boundary coincide. \item There exists exactly one singular point and it is in the interior. \end{itemize} By a fundamental property of Morse functions, for each $p_a \in C_i$ we can remove the interior of the total space of a trivial smooth bundle over $[l_{a,1},u_{a,1}] \times (K_0 \bigcup K_{b,1})$ whose fiber is diffeomorphic to $D^{m-2}$ apart from the singular set of the original product map.
-We can also remove that of a trivial smooth bundle over $[l_{a,2},u_{a,2}] \times (K_0 \bigcup K_{b,2})$ whose fiber is diffeomorphic to $D^{m-2}$ apart from the singular set of the original product map.
-We can identify the two new cornered smooth manifolds, diffeomorphic to $\partial D^{m-2} \times [-1,1] \times [-1,1]$, by a suitable diffeomorphism so that we have a local desired map onto $N(C_i)$.
+We construct the product map of a Morse function on a manifold obtained by removing the interiors of three copies of the ($m-1$)-dimensional unit disk $D^{m-1}$ smoothly and disjointly embedded in a copy of the ($m-1$)-dimensional unit sphere $S^{m-1}$ and the identity map on $C_{i,j}$ and consider the quotient map onto the Reeb space, regarded as $C_{i,j} \times K$.
+We consider a suitable piesewise smooth homeomorphism onto $N(C_{i,j})$, regarded as the product map of a piesewise smooth homeomorphism on $C_{i,j}$ and one on $K$ where we regard $N(C_{i,j})$ as $C_{i,j} \times K$ in the canonical way.
+The Morse function is as follows. \begin{itemize} \item The preimage of the minimal value and one or two of the connected components of the boundary coincide. \item The preimage of the maximal value and the union of the remaining connected components of the boundary coincide. \item There exists exactly one singular point and it is in the interior. \end{itemize} By a fundamental property of Morse functions, for each $p_a \in C_i$ we can remove the interior of the total space of a trivial smooth bundle over $[l_{a,1},u_{a,1}] \times (K_0 \bigcup K_{b,1})$ whose fiber is diffeomorphic to the ($m-2$)-dimensional unit disk $D^{m-2}$ apart from the singular set of the original product map.
+We can also remove that of a trivial smooth bundle over $[l_{a,2},u_{a,2}] \times (K_0 \bigcup K_{b,2})$ whose fiber is diffeomorphic to the ($m-2$)-dimensional unit disk $D^{m-2}$ apart from the singular set of the original product map.
+After the removal, we can identify the two new cornered smooth manifolds, diffeomorphic to $\partial D^{m-2} \times [-1,1] \times [-1,1]$, by a suitable diffeomorphism in such a way that we have a desired local map onto $N(C_i)$.

 We construct a trivial smooth bundle whose fiber is diffeomorphic to $S^{m-2}$ over the complementary set of the interior of a small regular neighborhood of the branch.